 Therefore, I’m looking for people willing to reflect on the topic of challenging the establishment and the repercussions.
 It’s not the intention to merely criticize the predicament and leave it at that.
 Like a salon or forum, I would like to open up the discussion about the status quo from different perspectives.
 How can we navigate the art world when it is entrenched with vexing critical issues?
 What is our role?
 To what extent are we sustaining “reputation laundering” and disparities of the distribution of wealth?
 What are the things we could and should do?
 What are the consequences?

 These reflections can be in the form of an essay, artwork, or interview, and I’m open to other ideas.
 You can email a proposal to firstname.lastname@example.org.
 The tone does not need to be academic, only if you prefer it that way.
-On a meta-level, I have to critically look at what I’m doing.
-Again, I’m asking for unpaid labour from people trying to find their spot.

 The issue will be published as the first issue of online CONUNDRUM MAGAZINE at www.questionsandart.com and promoted via the related IG handle qandart.
 I will also apply to get the artworks and essay exhibited at the exhibition space at Central Saint Martins.
 More information here: https://www.arts-su.com/creative/exhibition-spaces/faqs